Catchment Connect Project

 Landcare Tasmania members are invited to submit an EOI into the Project Bank for potential funding of Farm Dam Enhancement Projects.
-Workshops and events also happening soon!
+Workshops and events also happening across the state!

 Catchment Connect - Enhancing Farm Dams for Climate Resilience Project (2025-30)